MuhammadAamirGulzar/real-estate-blockchain-marketplace/docs/REORGANIZATION_SUMMARY.md

 ## Summary

-Your RWAChain project is now **clean, organized, and scalable**.
+Your EstateChain Marketplace project is now **clean, organized, and scalable**.
 Each section (frontend, backend, blockchain) is completely independent with:

 - Own dependencies management
 - Own environment configuration